When You’re Worried About a Veteran or First Responder You Love

 - “If you don’t change, everything will fall apart.”

-Shame and ultimatums tend to increase isolation — not recovery.
+Shame and ultimatums often increase isolation — not recovery.

 How You Can Help (Without Carrying the Whole Load)